Triangulation station: Japan

+New Zealand

+As of August 2023 there are 5,765 trig stations in New Zealand.
+They are placed on top of hills and are usually black and white.

 South Africa

 South Africa has a network of approximately 28,000 trig beacons, established by the Chief Directorate: National Geo-spatial Information (historically known as the Trigonometrical Survey).
 These beacons are typically white-painted concrete pillars supporting black metal plates in a cross shape, installed on mountains, hills or tall buildings.